PolicyEngine/policyengine-uk-old/client/public/faq.md

 ### Where can I learn more about how PolicyEngine works?

-The code for [PolicyEngine](github.com/ubicenter/policyengine-uk) and for [OpenFisca-UK](https://github.com/PSLmodels/openfisca-uk), the microsimulation model that underlies it, is publicly available on GitHub.
+The code for [PolicyEngine](http://github.com/PolicyEngine/policyengine-uk) and for [OpenFisca-UK](https://github.com/PolicyEngine/openfisca-uk), the microsimulation model that underlies it, is publicly available on GitHub.
 We've also answered some common questions below.

 ### How can I help?

 Using and sharing PolicyEngine is already a great help to us!
-If you'd like to support our work and web hosting fees, please consider [making a donation](https://www.ubicenter.org/donate/).
-We're also entirely open source, and welcome contributions from developers on [GitHub](github.com/ubicenter/policyengine-uk).
+If you'd like to support our work and web hosting fees, please consider [making a donation](https://opencollective.com/psl) through our fiscal sponsor, the PSL Foundation.
+We're also entirely open source, and welcome contributions from developers on [GitHub](http://github.com/PolicyEngine/policyengine-uk).

 ## Policy page